 Our TempCast unit has a bake oven built into the secondary combustion chamber where the gases are burned.
-This sounded like a good thing, but unfortunately as the unit has aged, we get quite a bit of soot buildup in the oven.
+There is ash buildup in this chamber.
 This makes any baking or cooking extremely messy.
 If you want to have a bake oven in your masonry heater, I wouldn't have it as part of the primary combustion chambers.

 We also don't have a very wide seat around the masonry stove.
 Were we to build again or modify the existing unit, I'd prefer additional seating.

 A masonry heater is normally placed in the center of a home away from an exterior wall of a building.
 This allows all the heat from the masonry heater to radiate into the home (none radiates outside).
 Our masonry stove is roughly in the center of our home.